 But if you’re traveler who normally respects the people and cultures you visit, and who is coming to Iran to see the sights, interact with the people, and come home with great photos and amazing memories, then Iran is safe.

-Is Iran safe for women?
+Is Iran safe for tourists who are women?

 Is Iran safe for women?
 Obviously, I am a man, so my experience here is just my impression.
 All I can tell you is what I saw.
 The women I met didn’t seem to have any travel issues.
 Even the women I met who were traveling solo were not experiencing any significant issues.
 I was traveling with two women – one Iranian and one from Singapore .
 Both enjoyed their trip as richly as I did!